 Chun-Li's Super IV version barely avoids this.
 While she's still top tier, there are other characters just as good as (and more hated than) her.

 Yun falls squarely into this status.
 His godly pressure and general ease of use has made him overused and overpowered to the point where Japanese players will supposedly audibly groan when he's picked.
-He was nerfed with the 2012 patch, making him upper mid tier, but as of Ultra Street Fighter IV he is second place (with Cammy right at the top).
+He was nerfed with the 2012 patch, making him high tier rather than top tier, but as of Ultra Street Fighter IV he is first place once again.